jackdbd/nix-config/docs/setup-new-nixos-machine.md

 git clone git@github.com:jackdbd/nix-config.git
 ```

-## Setup age
+## 4. Setup age

-My NixOS configurations contain some [age](https://github.com/FiloSottile/age)-encrypted [secrets](../secrets/README.md).
+All of my NixOS configurations for my computers contain some [age](https://github.com/FiloSottile/age)-encrypted [secrets](../secrets/README.md).
 These secrets are automatically encrypted and decrypted by [sops-nix](https://github.com/Mic92/sops-nix), provided that age is installed and that there is a valid age private key on the machine that uses sops-nix.

 ### Install age

-Install age using `nix-env`.
+Since age is not yet available on the new NixOS machine, you'll have to install it using `nix-env`.

 ```sh
 nix-env --install age